life-itself/artearthtech.com/content/hubs/berlin/index.md

 <a href="/hubs/apply" class="button" style="font-size: 28px; background-color: #34313b; color: white;">Apply Now »<br /></a>
 </p>

 Join our new coliving community in the heart Berlin grounded in purpose and presence.
 The hub is part of the international network of hubs run by Art Earth Tech, an initiative dedicated to fostering a community of people seeking a wiser, weller world.
-Rooms available from end of April 2020 from €600 per month all costs included.
+Rooms available from mid May 2020 from €600 per month all costs included.

 **Key information**

 * **What**: Join a coliving community in the heart Berlin
 * **Where**: Gneisenaustrasse, Kreuzberg, Berlin
-* **When**: end of April 2020.
+* **When**: mid May 2020.
 Stays from a minimum of 3 months
 * **Who**: Singles and couples who have a pioneering spirit and value community and making a difference
 * **Cost**: From €600 pcm (warm rent - furnished and all costs included)
 * **Apply**: apply online now at https://artearthtech.com/berlin